cjwit/andalusi/README.md

 * Introduce the purpose of these transcriptions (as *ürtext*)
 	* Show transcriptions of real performance (Shiki, Shami's example in the introduction)
 	* Orality, page 207-208: examples of Mulay Ahmad al-Wakili departing from the "aslī" version

 * What are these introductions saying about the repertoire?
 	* How do they represent modality?
 What about rhythm?
 	* Is there anything to be learned from comparing the various examples?
 	* What can I offer that is different than what is already in there?

 * How do distinct modes live within a bounded and firmly ordered repertoire?
 	* Where are the lines and do they matter in this context?
 	* What gives a mode an identity within this type of context (especially when improvisations often borrow from another tradition)?

+* Are there four distinct modal segments (Rasd, Hasar, Zidan, Mazmum)?
+	* What is the best way to measure shifts in tonality?
+What is the structural or modal context for a given shift?

 ## Analysis

-* Are there four distinct modal segments (Rasd, Hasar, Zidan, Mazmum)?
 * Are there motivic consistencies?
 * Is there a range- or contour- based development through each movement?
-* Where do new pitches appear?
-Do they signal anything structural?
-* What is the best way to measure shifts in tonality?
-What is the structural or modal context for a given shift?
 * Overall trends (perhaps as graphs)
-	* Changes in tempo (increasing), lines between time signatures
-		* One using song numbers (one tempo per song), another using measures showing a "weighted" distribution of tempo, same two sets of x-axis ticks could serve these others, as well
-	* Most common pitches across the repertoire (absolute)
-		* Using same x-axis pair, a scatter plot of absolute pitch could show mode and range (with contour)
-		* Using same x-axis pair, a scatter plot of pitch classes in each song could show mode
-	* Use of certain pitches over time (getting at range)
 	* Common one-beat, two-beat motives
 	* Repetition
 	* Common contour motion